PimRietbroek/Avestan-keyboard-OSX/Avestan_Keyboard_ReadMe.txt

 The following fonts that I have found so far – May of 2015 –, and that I was able to analyse, claim to support the Avestan script.
 This list is necessarily incomplete: I have not bought any font licenses in order to investigate fonts.
 Also, even current Internet search technologies do not guarantee a return of complete and exhaustive results.
 If you find any useful fonts supporting the Avestan script yourself, free or paid, please submit a report to the excellent ScriptSource information repository <http://scriptsource.org>, so that others may benefit from your knowledge.

-[Please note the remarks enclosed in square brackets added in the case of some fonts for issues like missing characters!]
+[Please note the remarks enclosed in square brackets that I have added to indicate issues like missing characters!]

 – Ahuramazda v.
 1.0 by Ernst Tremel <http://www.skytower.org/~ernstjtremel/Ahuramazda/AhuramzdaFont.htm> and <http://openfontlibrary.org/en/font/ahuramazda>
 [Missing character: U+2E30 RING POINT]